 Born and raised in Hawai’i, I relocated to the Puget Sound area in 1980.
 I have been an attorney since 1990 and am currently the managing partner of the Olympia law firm Connolly, Tacon & Meserve.
 My practice emphasizes family law.
 Fostering civility and respect between individuals is important to me.
 The DRC brilliantly, but quietly, supports these values.
-I consider it to be both a privilege and an honor to be serving as an ‘emeritus’ member of the Board of Directors this year.
+I consider it to be both a privilege and an honor to serve at an ’emeritus’ member of the Board of Directors this year.

 I have a successful career owning and managing real estate.
-For seven years I was on the Lacey Planning Commission, serving as Chairman for two.
-For 28 years, I was a top salesperson in a pharmaceutical company.
-I developed innovative sales techniques.
-While in that position, I made presentations to pharmacy and therapeutic boards and devised a continuous improvement program for this fortune 100 company.
-Recently, I completed several fundraising and grant courses at UWT.
-My interests include international travelling, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing, and boating.
+For 28 years, I was a top salesperson in a fortune 100 pharmaceutical company.
+I developed innovative sales techniques, presented to pharmacy and therapeutic committees plus devised a continuous improvement program.
+I was on the Lacey Planning Commission for seven years and serving as Chairman for two.
+My interests include international travel, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing and boating.

 Judge Erik Price

 In 2012, Erik was elected Judge to the Thurston County Superior Court.
 Prior to his election, Erik was a lawyer in private practice with a 20-year career specializing in civil litigation and government law.
 Erik is an Olympia native and graduate of Olympia High School.

-Jody Suhrbier is the Engagement Manager at the Tacoma Symphony Orchestra, with the primary responsibility for managing stewardship of organizational relationships.
-Jody has over 14 years of successful fundraising and community development experience, along with a Master’s degree in nonprofit management from Regis University.
-Previously, she held the position of Development & Capital Campaign Manager at Hands On Children’s Museum in Olympia, where she supported the $18M capital campaign and transition into the new facility.
+Jody is the Engagement Manager at the Tacoma Symphony Orchestra, with the primary responsibility for managing stewardship of organizational relationships.
+Jody have over 14 years of successful fundraising and community development experience, along with a Master’s degree in nonprofit management from Regis University.
+Previously, she held the position of Development & Capital Campaign Manager at Hands on Children’s Museum in Olympia, where she supported the $18M capital campaign and transition into the new facility.
 Jody’s prior professional experience includes serving as Grants & Prospect Research Manager at the Museum of Glass in Tacoma and as a fundraising consultant to various Pacific Northwest-based nonprofit organizations, educational institutions and tribes.
 Jody has two sons and lives in Olympia with her husband.